Barreloofy/Odio/Sources/Odio/Documentation.docc/GettingStarted.md

 ```

 ### Use AudioPlayer
+Control audio playback by interacting with an instance of `@AudioPlayer`.

-The view is initialized with an empty `@AudioPlayer`,
+Here, the view is initialized with an empty `@AudioPlayer`,
 once the view appears and its `onAppear()` method is called
 the appropriate `OdioPlayer` is initialized and assigned to `audioPlayer`.
-Then, playback occurs by calling the instance directly `audioPlayer()`.
+Then, playback occurs by calling the instance directly: `audioPlayer()`.
 ```swift
 struct ContentView: View {
   @AudioPlayer private var audioPlayer